The Cool Mikado: Production

 Filmed entirely on a sound stage, stock footage was used to provide Japanese atmosphere between scenes.
 This footage looks like one of the many travelogues for which producer Baim is best known, but according to Winner's autobiography this footage was specially shot.
 Winner credits the film's problems to the fact it was underfunded.
-No attempt appears to have been made to disguise the stage-bound filming.
 The colourful sparsely dressed sets, not always tending towards realism, give the film a surreal quality.

-This film was Frankie Howerd's first musical, and it led to him starring in A Funny Thing Happened on the Way to the Forum on stage and in several conventional Gilbert and Sullivan productions, including Sir Joseph Porter in H.M.S.
-Pinafore and the Learned Judge in Trial by Jury.
-However, Howerd said that "not only was it the worst film ever made, but was the one production in show-business that I'm positively ashamed to have appeared in."